Medically reviewed by Drugs.com. Last updated on Dec 12, 2019.

 Call your doctor or get emergency medical care if you're experiencing signs and symptoms of transverse myelitis.
 A number of neurological disorders can cause sensory problems, weakness, and bladder or bowel dysfunction including compression of the spinal cord, which is a surgical emergency.

 Another less common cause is a stroke of the spinal cord due to impaired blood circulation.
-This can be caused by injury, surgery of the aorta or increased blood clotting tendency.
+This can be caused by blockage of a blood vessel that supplies blood to the spinal cord, which may occur with surgery of the aorta or increased clotting of the blood.
 It's important to get a prompt diagnosis and appropriate treatment.

-Viral and other infections of the respiratory tract or the gastrointestinal tract may cause transverse myelitis.
+Viral, bacterial and fungal infections affecting the spinal cord may cause transverse myelitis.
 In most cases, the inflammatory disorder appears after recovery from the infection.

 - Multiple sclerosis is a disorder in which the immune system destroys myelin surrounding nerves in your spinal cord and brain.
 Transverse myelitis can be the first sign of multiple sclerosis or represent a relapse.
 Transverse myelitis as a sign of multiple sclerosis usually causes symptoms on only one side of your body.